Instructional Media Design

 |Race/Ethnicity||Number of Grads|

-Instructional Media appeals to people across the globe.
-About 3.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Instructional Media.
+About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia